chrysante/csp/README.md

-#  RTTI library for fast visitation and multiple dispatch
+#  Intrusive RTTI library for fast visitation and multiple dispatch

 This is a support library I originally wrote for my compiler project.
 It is inspired by LLVM's RTTI, but goes a step further by allowing `std::variant`-like `visit` expressions.